Stakeholder Engagement: MC’s Primary Stakeholders

 Customers and Partners

-MC will contribute to the development of societies and economies by providing a stable supply of products and services that meet the needs of customers and business partners across a wide range of business areas, from upstream raw material procurement to downstream retail, and by working with its customers and business partners to develop various businesses that it could not have realized on its own.
-Moreover, as a company that handles a diverse range of products and services worldwide, MC is working to achieve a sustainable supply chain as a key issue.
+MC contributes to the development of societies and economies by providing a stable supply of products and services that meet the needs of customers and business partners across a wide range of business areas, from upstream raw material procurement to downstream retail.
+We also work closely with customers and partners to develop businesses that could not be realized on our own.
+As a company handling a diverse range of products and services worldwide, ensuring a sustainable supply chain is a key priority for MC.

 Examples of Engagement